Used Car Vehicle History Report

 A car VIN check or VIN search may also refer to database checks performed by law enforcement and DMV offices to check for stolen vehicles.
 These agencies will often run a free VIN check to check if a vehicle is stolen if you provide them with the car's information.

 When you obtain your VHR for the used car you are considering purchasing, exercise caution if any of following red flags appear on your vehicle history report:

 - Failed emission tests―If you reside in an area requiring emission inspections, you may face a hefty repair bill to make the vehicle street legal and mechanically able to pass a smog check/vehicle inspection.

 - Proof of major accident―Hidden costly and dangerous damages, like cracked frames, are common.

 - Flood damage―Potential engine damages due to flood damage are difficult to detect and generally expensive to repair.

-If you have any questions about something that appears on a vehicle history report/VIN check you order, contact the vehicle history company that you ordered the report from.
+If you have any lingering questions about something that appears on a vehicle history report/VIN check, contact the company that provided your VHR immediately.